- Elementary (K-5)

-Ben Franklin Academy will provide a character education founded on Benjamin Franklin’s 13 Virtues.
+Ben Franklin Academy (BFA) provides a character education founded on Benjamin Franklin’s Thirteen Virtues.
 While the specifics of his virtues are particular to his time, place and need, they have been modified for the times and needs of our children, as appropriate for a public school and each grade.

 - Temperance – Control is the key to improvement.
 Keep your words, actions, and temper in control.